arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part4-results.md

 ### Selective Chunking Results

 The final analysis examines how different chunking strategies perform across sequence lengths.
-This helps inform which approach is best for different scenarios - chunking tends to be optimal for LION-lit and LION-RetNet when memory allows, while RNN can be preferable for handling complex masks at high resolutions.
+This helps inform which approach is best for different scenarios - chunking tends to be optimal for LION-🔥 and LION-RetNet when memory allows, while RNN can be preferable for handling complex masks at high resolutions.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/selective_chunking.svg" title="Selective Chunking Analysis" caption="Performance comparison of selective chunking approaches across different sequence lengths." class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

+## Future Directions

+- **Expanding LION’s Potential:** Our experiments focused on three main mask choices, but LION has the potential to accelerate other Linear Transformer variants for bidirectional tasks.

+- **Optimizing Chunkwise Parallelism:** The chunkwise parallel implementation during inference was done in PyTorch, with room for optimization through GPU kernel programming to reduce I/O overhead and improve speed.

+- **Stabilizing Hydra and Mamba with LION:** Hydra (cite) and Mamba (cite) activations led to unstable training under full attention, suggesting LION could be used to stabilize these variants in the future.

+## Last Points

+We highly encourage the readers of this blog post to actually read our paper for way more details about the LION model and experimental setups.